 Hotels during peak season (June to August) are booked out a couple months in advance.
 Prices are lower in the shoulder seasons, and lower still in winter.
 If you’re traveling in a campervan, you must stay at designated campsites.
 The longest day in Iceland is on June 21, but if you’re after the northern lights, visit between September and May.

-The COVID-19 pandemic has given us a wake-up call to become better travelers – and that’s just what the world needs.
+The COVID-19 pandemic gave us a wake-up call to become better travelers – and that’s just what the world needs.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote